alexandermorales-dev/destinations-directory/README.md

 -You can deploy this project by cloning it then:

-- Goto the repository's settings.
+- Go to the repository's settings.
-- Navigate to GitHub Pages section.
+- Navigate to the GitHub Pages section.
 - Select the appropriate branch.
 - Submit your changes.